acamu/reactive-vertx-frontend/README.md

     bin/kafka-server-start.sh config/server.properties

-Or docker style :) (very efficient)
+#### Deploy on docker (very efficient : easy to start,  no trace on your computer, etc...)

     docker run -p 2181:2181 -p 9092:9092 --env ADVERTISED_HOST=`docker-machine ip \`docker-machine active\`` --env ADVERTISED_PORT=9092 spotify/kafka

-For more info please follow the Dzone Guide to start the cluster (Reference [3])
+For more info please follow the Dzone Guide to start the cluster (Reference [3]) on windows

-## Part Two - Write simple UI to subscribe to a channel
+### Part Two - FrontEnd to subscribe to a specific channel

-The simple UI is a simple HTML file as describe below
+The simple webpage contains one javascript file which subscribe and update the channel with incomming messages.
+HTML source code like this :

     <script src="https://gist.github.com/acamu/ad65ffddf3f810e9632f5041cb1d9ee0.js"></script>